-nicolas ghesquière stages his grandest-ever louis vuitton show on a mountain top in kyoto
+nicolas ghesquière stages grand LV show on kyoto mountain top

 On Sunday evening at the Miho Museum in Kyoto, Ghesquière applied his distinct signature to Japanese costume.

 There may be ballistic North Korean missiles flying around the Japanese sea this week, but on land the empire's had more unusual intruders to deal with.
 In what he called the last chapter in a "trilogy" of cruise shows, which visited Rio last year and Palm Springs the year before, Nicolas Ghesquière took his Louis Vuitton show to Kyoto on Sunday evening in his grandest outing to date.
 Back in March, the designer had guests entering his Louvre fall/winter 18 venue through I.M.
 Pei's pyramid in Paris—last night, across the globe, we took the long trek through a mountain tunnel, which finally revealed Pei's Miho Museum on the other side in all its rocky modernism.

 Ghesquière first came here with Japanese footballer Hidetoshi Nakata some five years ago, he recalled after the show, "and we saw this extraordinary place, like a sanctuary."
 Miles away from the city of Kyoto itself, in the middle of nowhere high above forest-clad valleys, Pei's museum sits atop a rock like some modern-day Neuschwanstein.
 It certainly has the same aura of isolated dream world about it, and it was here Ghesquière realized his perfect Japanese fantasy.